siriusctrl/COMP90024-CCC-notes/README.md

     - How to Build an RDD?
         - created out of data stored elsewhere (HDFS, a local text file, a DBMS)
         - created out of collections too, using the parallelize function
+    - RDD variable
+        - are just placeholders until the action is encountered.
+Remember that the Spark application is not just the driver program, but all the RDD processing that takes place on the cluster
+    - RDD Transformations
+        - rdd.filter(lambda) selects elements from an RDD
+        - rdd.distinct() returns an RDD without duplicated elements
+        - rdd.union(otherRdd) merges two RDDs
+        - rdd.intersection(otherRdd) returns elements common to both
+        - rdd.subtract(otherRdd) removes elements of otherRdd
+        - rdd.cartesian(otherRdd) returns the Cartesian product of both RDDs
+    - RDD Action
+        - rdd.collect() returns all elements in an RDD
+        - rdd.count() returns the number of elements in an RDD
+        - rdd.reduce(lambda) applies the function to all elements repeatedly, resulting in one result (say, the sum of all elements.
+Not to be confused with the reduceByKey transformation)
+        - rdd.foreach(lambda) applies lambda to all elements of an RDD

 ### past exam
 - > [2014 Q5] B) Apache Hadoop is a software framework that enables processing of large data sets.